TheBozzz34/Tello-GUI/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
 See the LICENSE file for details.

 ## Acknowledgments